GhostShell: Streaming LLM Function Calls for Concurrent Embodied Programming: Introduction

 \section{Introduction}

 Embodied intelligence is widely recognized as a critical step toward artificial general intelligence~(AGI)~\cite{goertzel2014artificial,morris2023levels,bubeck2023sparks}, requiring robots not only to understand and respond to fluent natural language, but also to seamlessly coordinate and manipulate their physical bodies to accomplish real-world tasks.
-Moreover, an embodied agent must be able to process multiple modalities of input (\eg, text, audio, images)~\cite{parcalabescu2021multimodality,lin2021m6}, as well as perceive both external environments and internal states, thereby integrating multi-modal sensory information to enable context-aware decision-making and adaptive behavior in dynamic real-world settings.
-Recent advances in embodied intelligence have raised the bar for human-robot interaction~(HRI)~\cite{sheridan2016human,bartneck2024human,wang2024lami,koubaa2025next}, with robots now expected to generate linguistic and behavioral responses that are both contextually appropriate and emotionally expressive.

-Despite notable advances in robotic planning, control, and learning techniques, \eg, Behavior Trees~\cite{colledanchise2018behavior,lykov2024llm,izzo2024btgenbot}, Task and Motion Planning~(TAMP)~\cite{garrett2021integrated}, Reinforcement Learning~\cite{nachum2018data}, Transfer Learning~\cite{brohan2022rt}, and Vision-Language-Action models~(VLA)~\cite{zitkovich2023rt,sapkota2025vision}, achieving AGI-level embodied intelligence remains a formidable challenge.
-Current robots fall short of generating human-like, natural behaviors.
-This limitation stems from several fundamental challenges: First, current embodied agents mostly follow a sequential pipeline that decouples planning and execution, preventing fluid reasoning-while-acting where systems can adapt in real-time through streaming inference, as humans naturally do.
-Second, for robots with multiple components such as head, limbs, emotional facial expressions, and speech output, current methods struggle to coordinate the sequential and parallel execution logic of their behaviors.
-Third, existing systems lack scalability and generalizability, as they cannot achieve self-augmentation through skill acquisition (self-adaptive programming) or hardware reconfiguration (modularity) without retraining or manual intervention.
+This demands the ability to process multimodal inputs and perceive both external environments and internal states for context-aware decision-making~\cite{sheridan2016human,bartneck2024human,wang2024lami,koubaa2025next}.
+Despite progress across Behavior Trees~(BTs)~\cite{colledanchise2018behavior,lykov2024llm,izzo2024btgenbot}, Task and Motion Planning~(TAMP)~\cite{garrett2021integrated}, Reinforcement Learning~(RL)~\cite{schulman2017proximal,nachum2018data}, Imitation Learning~(IL)~\cite{hussein2017imitation,brohan2022rt,chi2025diffusion}, and Vision-Language-Action~(VLA) models~\cite{zitkovich2023rt,kim2024openvla,sapkota2025vision}, current robots still fall short of human-like behaviors due to three fundamental limitations: (1) most agents decouple planning and execution, preventing human-like reasoning-while-acting through streaming inference; (2) coordinating sequential and parallel execution across multiple components (\eg, head, limbs, speech) remains difficult; (3) existing methods lack generalizability, typically requiring retraining or redesign to accommodate new hardware or tasks.